Waste Water Discharge Permits

 This is a Washington State Sand and Gravel General Permit (WAG) just as the concrete batch plant above.
 General wastewater discharge permits are renewed every five years.
 Permit conditions require the permit holder to provide environmental protection through best management practices (BMP) and wastewater treatment.
 A new state general permit became effective on October 1, 2010 and is effective for five years, through October 1, 2015.
 The Pit 30 Quarry supports the construction of the Hanford Tank Waste Treatment and Immobilization Plant (WTP).
 Primary function is making gravel.
 Bechtel National is the owner of the permit and the operator is Ready Mix Concrete.

-For more information about the Waste Water Discharge and Sand and Gravel permits please contact Stephanie Schleif - Facility Transition Project Manager, (509) 372-7950
+For more information about the Waste Water Discharge and Sand and Gravel permits please contact John Temple - Facility Transition Project Manager, (509) 372-7950